3 arrested, 3 to be arrested in connection with attempted robbery, shooting in Huntsville - NewsBreak

 Huntsville Police said investigators believe the shooting , which injured four people, stemmed from an attempted robbery.
 According to police, the victim knew the alleged shooters.

 Officers were called to the shooting in the 4500-block of Judith Lane around 3 a.m.
-Monday.Drive-By Tacos’ operators arrested in alleged prescription drug scheme
+Monday.Jeffrey Franklin denied parole again 24 years after brutal attack on parents, siblings

 Three juveniles have been arrested and charged with first-degree burglary; HPD stated the other three will be arrested and charged once they are released from the hospital.